fabricesemti80/TerraformBootCamp/simple-azure/docs/build-a-module/README.md

 this error is very clear: we do not have the `id_rsa.pub` file in our user's home directory's `.ssh` subfolder :(

-to address this, we could use [ssh-keygen](https://learn.microsoft.com/en-us/viva/glint/setup/sftp-ssh-key-gen) or similar tools  to create a key pair, but we probably want to keep this under the control of terraform; so we update the terraform block, to include a [new provider](https://registry.terraform.io/providers/hashicorp/tls/latest/docs) that will do this for us
+to address this, we could use [ssh-keygen](https://learn.microsoft.com/en-us/viva/glint/setup/sftp-ssh-key-gen) or similar tools  to create a key pair, but we probably want to keep this under the control of Terraform; so we update the terraform block, to include a [new provider](https://registry.terraform.io/providers/hashicorp/tls/latest/docs) that will do this for us

 ```terraform
 terraform {